Employed Social Work

 In either case, all requirements set forth below must be met.

-Requirements for Any ESW Field Placement
+Requirements for Any ESW Practicum

 The student’s employer, the School of Social Work, and the student will work together to assure that the following ESW conditions are met: